webexpress-framework/WebExpress/doc/development_guide.md

 |Enable              |Bool                    |Indicates if the element is enabled.

 ### Form
 A form in HTML is an interactive element that allows users to enter data and send it to the WebExpress server.
 Forms consist of various input elements such as text boxes, checkboxes, radio buttons, drop-down menus, and buttons.
 These form elements are organized into tabs and groups for better structure and usability.
 By grouping related elements together and using tabs to separate different sections, users can navigate and complete the form more efficiently.
+The following UML diagram illustrates the relationships and internal structure, serving as a schema for form designs:

 ```
 ╔WebExpress.UI═════════════════════════════════════════════════════════════════════════╗